 We will begin a conversion of our online application system on June 4, 2018.
 Any applications currently in our system that have been started but not yet submitted will be lost after 12:01 a.m. on June 4.
 Unsubmitted applications will NOT be recoverable.
 The system will be closed for approximately two weeks, and you will not be able to submit or review anything during that time period.
 We anticipate the online application process will be available once again the week of June 18.

 GRANT APPLICATION DEADLINES

 LOGIN TO EXISTING APPLICATIONS

 CLICK HERE to login to existing applications.
-If you have already set up an account with the Endowments and are returning to either complete an application in process, or review an application that was previously submitted, please login using the link on the left.
+If you have already set up an account with the Endowments and are returning to either complete an application in process, or review an application that was previously submitted, please login using the link above.
 Use the drop-down box on the top right side of the form to toggle between applications that are in process and those that were previously submitted.